Formulas Used: Mathematics of Finance NOTE: Unless instructed otherwise;

 (c.)
 Taxable income is a person's adjusted gross income minus their exemptions and deductions.

 (d.)
-Deductions are any interest paid on home mortgages, contributions to charity, and taxes paid to other
+Deductions are any interest paid on home mortgages, contributions to charity, and taxes paid to other agencies (such as state income taxes or local property taxes) made throughout the year.

 (e.)
-Exemptions are exclusion from tax (exceptions to tax), in part or in whole, of certain income, individuals,
+Exemptions are exclusion from tax (exceptions to tax), in part or in whole, of certain income, individuals, and organizations among others.

 (f.)
-A tax is a mandatory payment charged to individuals or organizations by governments to cover the costs of
+A tax is a mandatory payment charged to individuals or organizations by governments to cover the costs of general government functions.

 (g.)
 An income tax is a tax charged on the income of a person or an organization.